 Danclair’s Kitchen

 If you’ve spent any time in Brixton Village, chances are you’ll know about Fish, Wings & Tings, the well-loved local staple which has been serving up jerk chicken and Caribbean fish stew since 2012.
-Last summer, the chef and owner Brian Danclair opened up a new venture a few doors down in Granville Arcade, Danclair’s Kitchen, which has quickly become known for its Caribbean fusion fare.
+In 2021, the chef and owner Brian Danclair opened up a new venture a few doors down in Granville Arcade, Danclair’s Kitchen, which has quickly become known for its Caribbean fusion fare.
 Diners are watched over by a mural of Danclair’s beloved grandmother Valentina, his cooking inspiration, as they tuck into dishes that nod to Danclair’s Trinidadian childhood as well as his stint as a young chef cooking Provençal-style fine dining in Washington DC.
 Don’t miss out on Tina’s homemade chicken empanadas (named after that infamous grandmother herself) or the cod fish fritters with ginger and lime aioli.

 3 Granville Arcade, Brixton, London SW9 8PR